Table of contents

 The most commonly used sensors to measure vibration are accelerometers.
 There are several types of accelerometers.
 The most frequently used are:

-capacitive MEMS
+Capacitive MEMS

 FBA (Force Balance Accelerometers)